Anthematics/panda-the-bear-js/answers.md

 <!-- Give the name field a "value" attribute of "your nemesis". -->

+nemesis = document.querySelector("#name")
+nemesis.defaultValue = "Your Nemesis"
+"Your Nemesis"

 <!-- Change the value attribute of the email field to "koalathebear@gmail.com". -->